NemanjaManot/react-native-startup/README.md

   react-native run-android
   ```

-  **NOTE:** In my case (i working on Linux) after opening emulator and path to my project i must do this steps:
+  **NOTE:** In my case (i am working on Linux) after opening emulator and path to my project these steps must be done:
   ```
   cd TestProject
   react-native start